solidi/learning-notes/interviews/career-tips.md

     - The Veil - Comes from good intentions, typically - what was being said was priority.

 ### What would you do if you started your career now?
+- Learning to be smooth in execution, worked with very senior leaders.
+    - Having a continuing conversation as the work ulimately is achieved.
 - Focus on the people and relationship building - technical will come.
 - Focus on the constraints others were in before me and recognize their accomplishments in their environment.
     - Horrible code quality wasn't horrible, it was a learnign artifact.